ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - day planning.md

 State:

-- State vs. props.
+- props vs. State

+- When should we use the PROPS:
+  - Pass information to a child component
+  - ex. reusable component that has different behaviour depending on info that it receives.

-- When should we use the state
+- When should we use the STATE:
   - Store information that belongs to a component
   - Can change over time
   - We want to reflect the changes in the UI (JSX)

+- A Component will Re-render if:
+  - receives new props from the outside
+  - its own state changes

 - Syntax
   - hooks